le-p0pug-labs/birdfeeder/README.md

 ## General Information
-Advanced multichannel file sharing web server
+Advanced multichannel file sharing web server.

 Parrot-feeder is an all-in-one combination of the following tools: